 Choosing the Right Time for Your Surgery Is an Important Part of Preparation and Recovery

 It is best to schedule your breast reduction surgery during a time when your personal, social, and business schedules are lightest.
 You will need time to rest and recover.
 Blocking out your schedule for this period of recovery will allow you to do so with a relaxed state of mind.
 The calmer you are going into your surgery, the better will be your recovery.

 If you are planning to travel within a few weeks following your surgery, please review the dates with us so that we can be sure that the time frame will not interfere with your recovery period.

 The field of plastic surgery is often trivialized in the media, but the truth is it often contributes in significant ways to a person’s health and well-being.
 This is particularly true of breast reduction surgery.

 The simple mechanical improvements that come from smaller lifted breasts include improved posture, breathing, and balance.
 Exercise can change from being unpleasant to being a pleasure.
 The enhanced artistic balance of the body sets up a positive feedback cycle.

 The period of time during your surgery and recovery can offer patients the opportunity to reset certain habits on a permanent basis.
 A significant percentage of our breast reduction patients use the surgery and recovery period to make changes in their patterns of nutrition and exercise that extend lifelong benefits.

 Our Team Will Assist You in Preparation for Your Surgery

-Because of our extensive experience with breast reduction surgery, out team is well-equipped to optimize your preparation and recovery.
+Our team has extensive experience with breast reduction surgery and is well-equipped to optimize your preparation and recovery.
 Just as we strive for individualized results in the operating room, we are committed to attentive and personalized service during the periods before and after surgery.